Teardown (video game): Gameplay

 Each mission comprises one or more objectives, of which some are required and some optional.
 In most missions, the player is tasked with stealing or destroying a predetermined set of objects connected to a security alarm.
 Once an alarm is triggered, the player has sixty seconds to complete the required objectives and reach a getaway vehicle.
 Failing to do so results in a security helicopter spotting the getaway vehicle and the player failing the level.
 The initial setup time is unlimited to allow the player to plan and create a fast route between the objectives.
 Level overviews and route replays are presented from a top-down view.
 In other kinds of missions, the player must raze buildings to an indicated height, move heavy objects to one location, dodge an attack helicopter, evade security robots, or extinguish fires from lightning strikes to avoid triggering a fire alarm.
 Some levels feature multiple missions with slightly altered world designs, and there are 40 missions in the main campaign.
 All missions are accessible via a hub world, and previous level progress can be reloaded after a quick save.

+In multiplayer, up to twelve players can play the campaign cooperatively, roam sandbox levels, and engage in competitive modes like deathmatch, team deathmatch, and capture the flag.
 Through accessibility options, the player can adjust the game's difficulty, such as by increasing the time they have to complete a level after triggering the timer.
 Outside of the campaign, the Sandbox mode puts the player into any of the unlocked levels with all tools and their upgrades but without objectives.
 In the Creative mode, the player can model 3D objects by painting voxels inside the game world.
 These objects can be saved and repurposed in other levels.
 Three challenge modes can be played on each unlocked level: In Mayhem, the player must destroy as many voxels as possible within sixty seconds; in Hunted, the player is tasked with collecting randomly appearing items while being chased by an attack helicopter; and in Fetch, the player has to collect as many items as possible in a sixty-second time frame.

 Modding

 Custom levels and structures can be modelled using the program MagicaVoxel and imported into the game.
 On PCs, Teardown includes a level editor and integration with the Steam Workshop.
 Most game elements are scriptable using the Lua programming language.
 Early on, players created art using the in-game tools, while mods had appeared by November 2020.
 Certain mods provide alternative gameplay in different genres.
 More than 6,000 mods had been submitted to the Steam Workshop by September 2023, up from 1,100 in May 2022 and over 5,000 in March 2023.
 Modding competitions are held biannually.
 Teardown on PCs highlights developer-curated mods in the main menu.
 On consoles, select mods are released as part of "Mod Pack" collections.
+Six such packs were released by September 2026.